 Overview of North Carolina Taxes

 North Carolina has a flat income tax rate of 5.25%, meaning all taxpayers pay this rate regardless of their taxable income or filing status.
 This can make filing state taxes in the Tar Heel State simple, as even if your salary changes, you'll be paying the same rate.
-No cities in North Carolina have local income taxes.
+No cities in North Carolina have local income taxes, though.